rudidude86/gura-lang.github.io/documents/Mapping-Process.md

 In the description below, a symbol `o` is used to represent a certain operator.

-With a Prefixed Unary Operator, the species of the result is the same as that of the given value.
+With a Prefixed Unary Operator, species of the result is the same as that of the given value.
 Below is a summary table:

 Operation    | Result